OpenPeerPower/OpenPeerPower.github.io/_docs/installation/synology.markdown

 Hint: alternatively you can also create a "Shared Folder" via Synology WebUI (e.g., via "File Station") - this has the advantage that the folder is visible via "File Station".

-Create hass-daemon file using the following code (edit the variables in uppercase if necessary)
+Create opp-daemon file using the following code (edit the variables in uppercase if necessary)

 ```bash
 #!/bin/sh